 I’ve always believed that a congressman’s responsibilities, beyond processing legislation, include staying attuned to important issues confronting other parts of the government.
 Staffers are invaluable in this regard, because by circulating through the agencies they can vastly expand a congressman’s range of knowledge.
-This is how I first learned about AIDS.
+This is how I first learned about AIDS.9

 One of his staffers, Tim Westmoreland, was meeting with scientists at the Centers for Disease Control when he was introduced to a scientist who had noticed an outbreak of deadly pneumonia among gay men in Los Angeles.
-Westmoreland put together the first congressional hearing on AIDS in 1982 and eventually worked with Waxman on the Ryan White Act, which funded care for people with HIV/AIDS.
+Westmoreland put together the first congressional hearing on AIDS in 1982 and eventually worked with Waxman on the Ryan White Act, which funded care for people with HIV/AIDS.10

-Staffers also influence which outside experts get to present to legislators and other staff.
+Staffers also strongly influence which outside experts get to present to legislators and other staff.
 Julie Chon did this when she got to know academics and financiers who had ideas on how to prevent a future financial crisis.

 She knew she’d need to find the right people to convince her colleagues and chose two experts to present to Senators and staff.
-They contributed to the case for strong regulation of derivatives, something that was included in the draft bill written shortly after they gave their presentations.
-This regulation became an important part of the 2010 Dodd-Frank Act, the most significant change in financial regulation since just after the Great Depression.
+They contributed to the case for strong regulation of derivatives, something that was included in the draft bill written shortly after they gave their presentations.11 This regulation became an important part of the 2010 Dodd-Frank Act, the most significant change in financial regulation since just after the Great Depression.

 Staffers’ relationships with legislators give them a lot of influence

 One way to estimate how much influence staffers have is to look at ‘revolving door lobbyists’ – lobbyists who used to work within government, often as staffers.
 These lobbyists can be powerful advocates.
-One study found that when two sides went head-to-head on a policy issue, the sides with more revolving door lobbyists won 63% of the time.
-This is second only to the success rate of 78% for sides that had more high-level government allies such as the White House or congressional party leadership.
+One study found that when two sides went head-to-head on a policy issue, the sides with more revolving door lobbyists won 63% of the time.12 This is second only to the success rate of 78% for sides that had more high-level government allies such as the White House or congressional party leadership.13

 lobbyists connected to US senators suffer an average 24 percent drop in generated revenue when their previous employer leaves the Senate.
 The decrease in revenue is out of line with pre-existing trends, it is discontinuous around the period in which the connected senator exits Congress, and it persists in the long term.
 Measured in terms of median revenue per staffer-turned-lobbyist, this estimate indicates that the exit of a senator leads to approximately a $182,000 per year fall in revenues for each affiliated lobbyist.
 We also find evidence that ex-staffers are less likely to work in the lobbying industry after their connected senators exit Congress.